Working in Ireland

 - There's the opportunity to participate in international internships in areas such as management, technology, education, and development through AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales).

-- Opportunities for placements and internships in Ireland are advertised through Europlacement.
+- Opportunities for placements and internships in Ireland are also advertised through Europlacement.

 - A list of various internship programmes in Ireland can be found at Intern Abroad.

-- You can also get help to gain professional work experience that's relevant to your studies or chosen career through Internships Ireland.
+- You can also get professional work experience that's relevant to your studies or chosen career through Internships Ireland.

 Casual work is often seasonal and related to the tourism industry.
-You can approach employers directly or use employment agencies.
+You can approach employers directly or use employment agencies or local newspapers.
+You’re more likely to find temporary work in towns and cities.

 Gap year and volunteering opportunities